kracr/ontoseer/README.md

 ## 6.Sustainability Plan

 In the process of building OntoSeer, we have been able to collect only a few owl corpora and index them.
 The end-user can add other corpora according to their suitability by downloading them; OntoSeer will index them.

-<a name="Demo"></a>
-## 7.Demo Video of OntoSeer
-1. A brief demo of OntoSeer can be found in the link: https://youtu.be/iNQOJGZkZKQ

-2. A brief presentation of OntoSeer is available at: https://www.youtube.com/watch?v=8WrgaHixkww&t=0s

 <a name="google"></a>
 ## 8.Google Form for User Study